Gateshead Millennium Bridge: Construction and installation

 Gateshead Council selected Gateshead-based Harbour & General as the main contractor for the construction of the bridge.
 Harbour and General then selected over 12 sub-contractors to cover elements of construction including control systems, metalwork, lighting, and piling and river work.
 Consulting engineering group Ramboll provided further engineering, construction, and contract management services.
 The bridge's structure was modelled in LUSAS using 3D elements.
 LUSAS modelling allowed a model of the bridge to be built and allowed analysis of buckling forces, wind, and temperature.
 Another software – Pertmaster Professional – was used for risk and project management and cost analysis.

 Watson Steel was appointed as the specialist contractor to prefabricate the bridge, and they subcontracted the design of the hydraulic system to Kvaerner Markham.
 The pre-fabricated sections of the bridge were shot-blasted and painted in Hadrian's Yard, 6.5 km from the bridge's final position.
 The entire structure was assembled by first welding together the nine arch sections and deck sections, and then attaching the cables to the arch and deck.
 Protective paintwork (Interzone 505 and Interthane 990 from International Protective Coatings) was applied to the arch before it was erected.

 The bridge was lifted into place in one piece by the Asian Hercules II, one of the world's largest floating cranes, on 20 November 2000.
 Whilst being transported by the crane, the bridge was rotated 90° in order to navigate narrow bends along the river.
 It was successfully slotted into threaded bolts in the piers with only 3 mm of tolerance.
 Handrails, seating, and the hydraulic systems were installed after the bridge was in place.
-The transportation of the bridge took only one day and was a spectacle, attracting crowds on onlookers.
+The transportation of the bridge took only one day and was a spectacle, attracting crowds of onlookers.

 The Port of Tyne Authority required the design of the bridge to incorporate a vessel collision protection system.
 As a result, two rows of parallel fixed piles, splaying out diagonally on each side of the bridge, were installed.
 However, it became clear to members of the construction project team and WilkinsonEyre that they were unsightly and undermined "the finesse of the bridge".
 Between February and June 2000, the unsightly nature of the piles also caught the attention of the public, with multiple news articles and letters expressing discontent.
-Complaints included the fact that the Millennium Bridge in London did not have similar piles, and that a Newcastle University boat race had to be moved specifically to avoid potential collision with the piles.
-Over time, Gateshead Council and the Harbourmaster noted that the piles were not required and they were removed in 2012.
+Complaints pointed out that the Millennium Bridge in London did not have similar piles, and that a Newcastle University boat race had to be moved specifically to avoid potential collision with the piles.
+Over time, Gateshead Council and the Harbourmaster noted that the piles were not required and they were removed in 2012 by BAM Nuttall Limited.
 This decision was ultimately less expensive than maintaining them.